 The Pryor Mountain Wild Mustang Center now serves as a permanent advocate group for the Pryor horses.
+The network of support for the Pryor Horses has grown from a local, to a national, to an international level.
+The Mustang Center serves as the local source for information and advocacy for the horses.
 Thousands of visitors from all over the United States and the world visit the Mustang Center each year.
 These visitors are provided information about the horses and where to find them in their mountain home.
 This was the dream of Reverend Schwieger and remains the dream of John Nickle and the Board of Directors.
-Please join us in supporting the Pryor horses
+Please join us in supporting the Pryor horses.